Pulkovo Airport: 1931–1986

 In 1951, the construction of the new terminal was complete.
 In the mid-1950s the new extended runway was completed, allowing the airport to handle larger aircraft such as Ilyushin-18 and Tupolev-104.
 In that same time period, the use of jet engine planes began in Shosseynaya Airport.
 On 15 March 1959, the USSR-42419 Tu-104 was the first commercial jet airplane to take off from the Shosseynaya Airport.

 In the early 1960s, modern regional airplanes such as the An-24 and Yak-40 began to appear in the airport.
 Flights to Vladivostok began to emerge in the flight lists.
 ICAO category 1 standards were implemented in 1965, making way for international operations.
 By the late 1960s, over 60 airlines had flights to and from Leningrad airport.
 On 8 February 1971, Shosseynaya was awarded the Order of the October Revolution.
 The airport was renamed Pulkovo Airport on 24 April 1973.
 In May 1973, the new Pulkovo 1 terminal was opened.
-The famous 5-cup Pulkovo 1 was designed by Alexandr Zyk.
+The 5-cup Pulkovo 1 was designed by Alexandr Zyk.
 The 5 cups on top were put intentionally to give the terminal a more spacious feeling and allow more natural sunlight to pass through.
 This terminal is regarded as a masterpiece of Soviet postmodern architecture.
 Pulkovo 1 was a domestic-only terminal.
 Domestic air traffic increased by approximately 45% every decade between the 1970-1990s.
 The old pre-war building of the airport was renamed Pulkovo 2 and the terminal was exploited for international flights only.

 On 11 April 1986, the new departure and arrival zones for the international terminal were completed, doubling the passenger traffic rate capacity of Pulkovo 1.